Khairthal

 Khairthal is a town and a administrative headquarters of Khairthal-Tijara district of Indian state of Rajasthan.
 Previously it was part of the Alwar district.
 The town is at the northern end of the Aravalli Range.
-It has a major industrial importance in Rajasthan because of its connections with Delhi and Jaipur.
+It is the part of Mewat region of Rajasthan.
+It has major industrial importance in Rajasthan because of its connectivity with Delhi and Jaipur.
 Khairthal also has one of the biggest grain markets in Rajasthan.
 In 2000, the APMC Mandi was opened in Khairthal.
-Khairthal was founded by a community of Brahmin knows as Pushkarna Bhramin, who were later joined by Sindhi and Vyasya communities.
+Khairthal was founded by a community of Brahmins knows as Pushkarna Bhramin, who were later joined by Sindhi and Vyasya communities.
 It is well known for milkcake, mustard oil and red onion.

 Demographics

 As of 2011 India census, Khairthal had a population of 38,298, including 20,115 men and 18,183 women.
 Khairthal has an average literacy rate of 82.56%, higher than the state average of 66.11%: male literacy is 89.96%, and female literacy is 74.47%.
 13.6% of the population is under the age of six.